imba/imba/.github/ISSUE_TEMPLATE/feature_request.md

 ----
-name: "🚀︎ Feature Request"
+name: 🚀︎ Feature Request
 about: Suggest a feature for Imba
-labels: '[feature]'
+labels: feature
 ----